Armani-T/Caesium/README.md

 ## Contributing

 1. Crete your feature branch by forking the `develop` branch.
-2. Run `black` on all the code in the repo.
 3. Commit your changes.
 4. Push to `origin/develop`.
 5. Open a pull request.